If only we had a nickel…

 Many times!
-We have strong, close relationships with many black Zimbabwean teachers, musicians, performers, and friends.
-In pre-pandemic times, we led guided cultural immersion tours to Zimbabwe for adults and teens, and hope to resume these trips when the threat of the pandemic has subsided.
+We have long-standing, close, personal relationships with many black Zimbabwean teachers, musicians, performers, and friends.
+We lead guided cultural immersion tours to Zimbabwe for adults and teens to deepen our relationships and experience the cultural context of the music we love.

 - How did you learn to play this music/these instruments?